-- requirements.
-Care should be taken to ensure that the information to potential students is equally accessible to all groups of applicants. - 3.2 Course leaders are ultimately responsible for ensuring that any the main features of the course's RPL requirements are clearly set out for prospective students at the point of firm enquiry or application.
-For undergraduate courses, admissions are responsible for communicating this information to the student. - 3.3 Offer letters must include any implications of accepting a place on a course with advanced standing, for example, for professional registration with a PSRB. - 3.4 Where courses allow for on-course RPL, course leaders are also responsible for ensuring that its RPL requirements are included in the course handbook provided at induction. - 3.5 Information provided to students at the point of enquiry and in the course handbook where courses allow for on-course RPL should include the following: - the range and form(s) of evidence required to support an RPL claim including and any time limits on the currency of evidence supplied, together with the assessments utilised to consider those claims; - ii. the submission deadline; - iii. the criteria to be used in judging an application for RPL; - iv. the timescale for considering RPL claims and the timing and form of outcomes; - v. the stages in the process and the responsibilities of the applicant; - vi. a named contact responsible for supporting the student through the application process; - vii. any implications for Professional, Statutory and Regulatory Body (PSRB) recognition. - 3.6 External examiners should be informed about a course's RPL procedures and may be involved in sampling assessments that contribute to the final award.
-The external examiner should have the opportunity to agree with the course team the extent of their involvement with the advanced standing process. - 3.7 RPL will be clearly identified on students' transcripts.
+- 3.5 Information provided to students at the point of enquiry and in the course handbook where courses allow for on-course RPL should include the following: - a. the range and form(s) of evidence required to support an RPL claim including and any time limits on the currency of evidence supplied, together with the assessments utilised to consider those claims; - b. the submission deadline; - c. the criteria to be used in judging an application for RPL; - d. the timescale for considering RPL claims and the timing and form of outcomes; - e. the stages in the process and the responsibilities of the applicant; - f. a named contact responsible for supporting the student through the application process; - g. any implications for Professional, Statutory and Regulatory Body (PSRB) recognition. - 3.6 External examiners should be informed about a course's RPL procedures and may be involved in sampling assessments that contribute to the final award.
+The external examiner should have the opportunity to agree with the course team the extent of their involvement with the advanced standing process. - 3.7 RPL will be clearly identified on students' transcripts. - 3.8 Normally, prior learning will only remain current for a period of time.
+The University has not determined a standard period of currency as this will vary depending upon the discipline.
+Course teams should define a normal period based upon its academic professional judgement (and taking into account any PSRB requirements) and this information should be made available as part of entry requirements.